Appdynamics/api-commandline-tool/README.md

 # API Commandline Tool

 The [API Commandline Tool](https://github.com/Appdynamics/api-commandline-tool) (ACT) is a shell script wrapper around [API](https://docs.appdynamics.com/display/latest/AppDynamics+APIs#AppDynamicsAPIs-apiindex) calls towards an AppDynamics controller.
+It allows you to run common commands from your shell, integrate them with other shell commands and automate certain tasks.

+ACT is completely bash based, so you don't need to install or compile anything, just download and run it!

+If you want to see some examples what ACT can do, before installing it, look into the list of [RECIPES.md](RECIPES.md)

 ## Installation